FrankHB/pl-docs/en-US/calling-for-language-features.md

 That said, any biased points without sufficient reasoning are not intended, albeit the judgement of "sufficient reasoning" is also somewhat subjective.

+### Judgement on the general-purposed language

+A significant judgement to generality and simplicity is based on the how much ability the language has to solve problems in various [problem domains](https://en.wikipedia.org/wiki/Problem_domain).
+When the features of the language expose enough of these properties, it is considered a general-purposed language.
+Otherwise, it is only enough to serve to some specific problem domains well, hence a [DSL (domain-specific language)](https://en.wikipedia.org/wiki/Domain-specific_language).

+By leaving any specific domains out at first, the language needed here has to be general; it is also simple to avoid any unexpected dependencies meaningful only for a few specific domains.
+Such approach can still serve to the resolution for different domains by *derivation* (see the Outlines clause below for details) instead of a set of various DSLs, which is not considered simple here.
+Again, the boundary of being general-purpose is somewhat but not wholly subjective.
+It should be quite restrictive because many existing language features are eventually excluded as they are considered only serving well enough to specific domains.
+Such justification of subjective reasoning as well as the feasibility (the point of "well enough") is covered by the extents of the disclaimer here.

+In particular, the *smoothness conjecture* (in the section 1.1.2 of [the dissertation introducing the vau calculi](https://web.wpi.edu/Pubs/ETD/Available/etd-090110-124904/unrestricted/jshutt.pdf)) is interested in the design in this document, because a language can only become enough general-purposed by providing sufficient ability of adaption in different problem domains with effective and suited ways of abstraction in both the language to be derived and the languages being derived.

+### Conservative adoption on proposed features

+This document tries to follow the first sentence of the INTRODUCTION chapter in [R<sup>n</sup>RS](http://community.schemewiki.org/?RnRS) specifications and takes it more seriously (despite that the rule is not strictly obeyed by versions of R<sup>n</sup>RS themselves as this document):

+> Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary.

+The judgement of "necessary" however largely falls in the extents of the disclaimer here, except for the points explicitly specified in this document.

 ## Styles and layouts

 Some features can be quite "large" in the sense of specification, so they are listed alone by subclauses.